The Community Exhibit Program

 How do I get my business into the Community Exhibit Program?

 As long as you have a secure, well-lit, non-smoking public area with ample wall space for hanging artworks, you are eligible to be one of our exhibiting venues.
 Businesses pay a quarterly fee to the Columbia Art League based on the number of works that are on display.
-The quarterly fees start at $80 for up to 6 artworks.
 We include a list of all the businesses and the exhibiting artists on this page, and they additionally occasionally appear in the Columbia Daily Tribune's Sunday Ovation section if space permits.

 I'm an artist, how do I become part of the program?